 The TRP recognizes documented teaching excellence in the variety of venues and settings in which teaching occurs at UIC.

 Appropriate activities to document for consideration for the TRP include:

 - Clinical instruction

 - Advising/mentoring of undergraduate, graduate, and/or professional students

 - Implementation of new instructional methods

 Required Application Materials

 Please use the TRP Application Form that you are required to fill out as your submission.
-This form and all documentation materials must not exceed 25 pages (1 application form, 1-2 page listings of activities, 1-2 page teaching philosophy, no more than 10 pages of primary documentation materials, and no more than 10 pages of optional documentation).
+This form and all documentation materials must not exceed 25 pages (1 cover-sheet with required signatures, 1-2 page listings of activities, 1-2 page teaching philosophy, no more than 10 pages of primary documentation materials, and no more than 10 pages of optional documentation).

 All applicants must include the following in their applications: